Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: Introduction

 \section{Introduction}

-Pure Yang-Mills (PYM) sector surviving at low energy is of particular interest in the new physics domain, because it is predicted in many contexts, such as dark matter/radiation~\cite{DM1,DM2,Ko:2017uyb}, origin of baryon asymmetry~\cite{baryon}, naturalness problem~\cite{twin}, and also in the string theory~\cite{string}.
+Pure Yang-Mills (PYM) sector surviving at low energy is of particular interest in the new physics domain, in the context of dark sector of the universe, including dark matter (see, e.g., a review~\cite{Kribs:2016cew} and also~\cite{Yamanaka:2019aeq,Yamanaka:2019yek,Yamanaka:2019gak}) and also in the string theory~\cite{string}.
 However, if such a PYM sector is sufficiently secluded from the visible sector, then what is its detectable signal?

-Due to the asymptotic freedom of non-Abelian gauge theory, the PYM theory in the ultraviolet scale lies in the deconfinement phase described by free glues, whereas flowing to the infrared scale, the interactions between glues steadily get strong and eventually confine them to the colourless glueballs~\footnote{These objects may be stable or sufficiently long-lived, providing a good candidate for the feebly interacting massive particle dark matter~\cite{Kang:2019izi}.
-In that case, glueball decays and may leave detectable signals in the cosmic rays.}.
+Due to the asymptotic freedom of non-Abelian gauge theory, the PYM theory in the ultraviolet scale lies in the deconfinement phase described by ``free" gluons, whereas flowing down to the infrared scale, the interactions between gluons steadily get strong and eventually confine themselves to the colourless glueballs~\footnote{These objects may be stable or sufficiently long-lived, providing a good candidate for the feebly interacting massive particle as a dark matter~\cite{Kang:2019izi}.
+In that case, the glueball decays and may leave detectable signals in the cosmic rays.}.
 Therefore, there is a confinement-deconfinement transition at the critical temperature $T_c$.
 It is well-known that for the $SU(N)$ PYM theory with $N>2$, this phase transition (PT) is first order (FO).
-Then, one expects the corresponding first order cosmic/thermal PT in the early universe, during which gravitational waves (GW) are produced.
+Then, one expects the corresponding FO cosmic/thermal PT in the early universe, during which gravitational waves (GWs) are produced.
 They immediately decouple from the matters and are wandering in the universe today, which may meet the GW detectors in the sky such as the LISA~\cite{Audley:2017drz,Baker:2019nia}, Big Bang Observer (BBO)~\cite{Crowder:2005nr,Corbin:2005ny,Harry:2006fi,Thrane:2013oya,Yagi:2011wg}, DECIGO~\cite{Yagi:2011wg,Seto:2001qf,Isoyama:2018rjb} and TianQin~\cite{Lu:2019sti}, where the sensitivities of frequencies cover a wide region from $10^{-3}$mHz to kHz; and the sensitivities can be improved in orders of magnitude over the next three decades.

+To quantify the GW prediction, working on phenomenological models of Ginzburg-Landau type modeling the confinement-deconfinement PT is helpful.
+Since the PT is subject to the nonperturbative aspect of the PYM theory, the output from lattice simulations is often utilized to extract important clues in constructing the phenomenological models.
+Lattice simulations present the equilibrium thermodynamic properties of the $SU(N)$ plasma at finite $T$, in particular for $N>3$~\cite{Borsanyi:2012ve,Lucini:2003zr,Lucini:2005vg,Panero:2009tv,Datta:2010sq,Lucini:2012wq}.
+The pressure $p(T)$ is directly related to the potential of the model in terms of some fundamental degrees of freedom such as the Polyakov loop (PL)~\cite{PL}, thus it is of special importance: